-The SLAMS network experienced accelerated growth throughout the 1970s.
-The networks were further expanded in 1999 based on the establishment of separate NAAQSs for fine particles (PM{2.5}) in 1997.
-The NAAQSs for PM{2.5} were established based on their link to serious health problems ranging from increased symptoms, hospital admissions, and emergency room visits, to premature death in people with heart or lung disease.
+The SLAMS and NAMS networks experienced accelerated growth throughout the 1970s.
+The networks were further expanded in 1999 following the 1997 revision of the CAA to include separate standards for fine particles ($PM{2.5}$) based on their link to serious health problems ranging from increased symptoms, hospital admissions, and emergency room visits, to premature death in people with heart or lung disease.
 While most of the monitors in these networks are located in populated areas of the country, "background" and rural monitors are an important part of these networks.
-For more information on SLAMS, as well as EPA's other air monitoring networks go to www.epa.gov/ttn/amtic.
+For criteria pollutants other than ozone and $PM{2.5}$, the number of monitors has declined.
+For more information on SLAMS and NAMS, as well as EPA's other air monitoring networks go to www.epa.gov/ttn/amtic.

-In 2009, approximately 43 percent of the US population was living within 10 kilometers of ozone and PM{2.5} monitoring sites.
+In 2009, approximately 43 percent of the US population was living within 10 kilometers of ozone and $PM{2.5}$ monitoring sites.
 In terms of US Census Bureau tract locations, 31,341 out of 72,283 census tract centroids were within 10 kilometers of ozone monitoring sites.
-Highly populated Eastern US and California coasts are well covered by both ozone and PM{2.5} monitoring network (Figure 2-1).
+Highly populated Eastern US and California coasts are well covered by both ozone and $PM{2.5}$ monitoring network (Figure 2-1).

 Figure 2-1.
-Distances from US Census Tract centroids to the nearest monitoring site, 2009.
+Distances from US Census Tract centroids to the nearest monitoring site.